 - Focus on the cash markets.
-Doing so enables you to put activity in the futures markets in perspective and provides clues to the relationship between prices in the futures markets. - ✓ Watch for prices rising or falling below the yield curve, indications that can be good opportunities to buy or sell a security. - Know that prices above the yield curve point to a relatively underpriced market. - ✓ Know that prices below the curve point to a relatively overpriced market.
+Doing so enables you to put activity in the futures markets in perspective and provides clues to the relationships among prices in the futures markets. - ✓ Watch for prices rising or falling below the yield curve, indications that can be good opportunities to buy or sell a security. - Know that prices above the yield curve point to a relatively underpriced market. - Know that prices below the curve point to a relatively overpriced market.

-Sound Interest-Rate Trading Rules
+Getting the Ground Rules of Interest-Rate Trading